-The GMC Import tool allows you to spend less time maintaining two separate feed files for Google AdWords and Microsoft Advertising, as well as maintain up-to-date product offers by scheduling a regular sync from GMC to BMC.
+The GMC Import tool allows you to spend less time maintaining two separate feed files for Google AdWords and Microsoft Advertising, as well as maintain up-to-date product offers by scheduling a regular sync from GMC to MMC.

-It’s important to remember that you must create your BMC store prior to using the GMC Import tool.
+It’s important to remember that you must create your MMC store prior to using the GMC Import tool.
 The GMC Import tool will only import approved offers.
 Pending and disapproved offers in GMC will be skipped, and processing times for new offers take up to 3 days to process and up to 16 hours for existing offers.
 GMC Import can support 10M offers per market per GMC store.